spesml/spesml.github.io/2_Concepts/3_ModelingFramework/05_logical_viewpoint.md

 In particular the identification of sub-systems in the technical view can be modelled here, by decomposing logical components into different sub-components.
 Hereby, these logical sub-components can be annotated with the engineering discipline to which they relate in the technical view using a dedicated property.
 The possible values which are foreseen in SpesML are *Software*, *Mechanical*, *Electronic* and *Mechatronic*, but in general also other disciplines which are distinguished in the technical view would be feasible.
 In case this distinct mapping to a single engineering discipline is not possible for a logical component or sub-component, a clear tracing to a technical component of a single engineering discipline would not be possible, either.
 In all such cases, the SpesML methodology strongly suggests to decompose or regroup the logical architecture such that a clear assignment to engineering disciplines and a clear tracing to the respective technical components is made possible.

-Figures 7 and 8 give an example for how to model the transition to the technical view for software aspects:
+Figures 6 and 7 give an example for how to model the transition to the technical view for software aspects:

 ![Specifying Software in the LV](/images/logical_viewpoint/specify_logical_software.png){:width="400" :class="img-responsive" style="display:block; margin-left:auto; margin-right:auto"}
-<div align="center"><b>Figure 7: </b><em>To model the transition from logical to technical viewpoint, logical components can be declared to become software in the technical view.</em></div>
+<div align="center"><b>Figure 6: </b><em>To model the transition from logical to technical viewpoint, logical components can be declared to become software in the technical view.</em></div>

 ![Software in the LV](/images/logical_viewpoint/logical-software-diagram.png){:width="800" :class="img-responsive" style="display:block; margin-left:auto; margin-right:auto"}
-<div align="center"><b>Figure 8: </b><em>Logical components which will become software in the technical view are indicated in diagrams with a yellow color.</em></div>
+<div align="center"><b>Figure 7: </b><em>Logical components which will become software in the technical view are indicated in diagrams with a yellow color.</em></div>